Boro23-wq/leetcode-coding-problems/clone-graph.md

 class Solution {
     public Node cloneGraph(Node node) {
+        // edge case
         if (node == null) return null;

-        HashMap<Integer, Node> map = new HashMap<>();
+        // hashmap to store the cloned node with its value HashMap<Integer, Node> map = new HashMap<>();

-        return cloneGraph(node, map);
+        // return the neighbors of the node return cloneGraph(node, map);
     }

     private Node cloneGraph(Node node, HashMap<Integer, Node> map){
-        if (map.containsKey(node.val)) return map.get(node.val);
+        // if node already in map, return its value if (map.containsKey(node.val)) return map.get(node.val);

-        Node copy = new Node(node.val);
+        // if node not already in map create a new node Node copy = new Node(node.val);
+        // put the node into the map
         map.put(node.val, copy);
+        // look through for all the neighbors of the current node
+        // and add it to the current neighbors list

-        for (Node neighbor : node.neighbors) copy.neighbors.add(cloneGraph(neighbor, map));
+        // and recursively find the neighbors neighbor too for (Node neighbor : node.neighbors) copy.neighbors.add(cloneGraph(neighbor, map));

         return copy;